Task Scheduler

 Step 2: Configure Task Scheduler

-• Customization: Customize Task Scheduler to suit your specific needs, including setting up triggers, actions, and conditions.
+After installation, configure Task Scheduler to meet your needs.
+This includes setting up triggers, actions, and task execution options.

 What is Task Scheduler?